aussielunix/ansible-role-netbox/README.md

 # Ansible Role: contojo.netbox

-Ansible role for setting up [Netbox](https://docs.netbox.dev/en/stable/).
 Ansible role that deploys and configures [Netbox](https://docs.netbox.dev/en/stable/), an IP address management (IPAM) and data center infrastructure management (DCIM) tool.

-This role will deploy NetBox within its own Python virtualenv using uWSGI as the application server running under systemd.
+**Note:** This role will deploy NetBox within its own Python virtualenv using uWSGI as the application server running under systemd which is a little different to the official install docs.

 ## Supported Platforms